Pinafore/cl1-hw/project/project.md

 Proposal
 ==================

-The project proposal is due 13.
+The project proposal can be turned in 13.
+March or 24.
 March.
 This one page PDF document should describe:

 * What project you're working on.
 If you're not doing the shared competition, you must describe the task, data, and baselines clearly.